SinShady/Riiid_AI_Tutor-Answer_Correctness_Predictions/README.md

 ## Data Visualization

-This is the distribution of our target variable - answers - in the Ednet Database.
+This is the distribution of the target variable - answers - in the Ednet Database.
 We can see students are getting over twice as many answers correct than incorrect.

 ![Class Distribution](/reports/figures/class_imbalance.png)

 Features in the dataset include cumulative timestamps per user, and prior question elapsed time, which is shown here as a violin plot.
 The widest part shows how long most questions took to answer, which is around 18 seconds.
 The next wide part is at 0 since the prior question elapsed time for the first question for every user is 0.
-We can see that most users tend to get the first question wrong.
+Most users tend to get the first question wrong.
 The small white dot shows the average time per question – 20 seconds.
 Overall, the shapes of both violins are very similar which suggests that this feature will only help a little in predicting student answers.

 ![Prior Question Elapsed Time](/reports/figures/prior_question_time_violin.png)

 Another feature in the dataset was topics numbered from 1-7 shown by this plot.
 Ednet has not provided the information for which number belongs to which topic, but that’s understandable given consideration of student privacy.
-Here we can see some topics have a greater class imbalance than others, which means this feature will help our model more accurately predict student outcomes.
+Some topics have a greater class imbalance than others, which means this feature will help the model more accurately predict student outcomes.
 For example, students on average seem to be performing better on topic 1 than on topic 4.
 Topic 5 seems to be very popular.

 ![Parts](/reports/figures/parts.png)